Skip to main content

 Deloitte Access Economics Retail Forecasts

-Releasing the latest edition of Deloitte Access Economics’ Retail Forecasts, Deloitte Access Economics partner and principal report author, David Rumbens, said: “The evidence shows that Australia’s retail sector has effectively been in recession for the last 18 months.
+Releasing the latest edition of Deloitte Access Economics’ Retail Forecasts, Deloitte Access Economics partner and principal report author, David Rumbens, said: “Retailers are finally seeing some more substantial economic tailwinds, but the long-awaited retail recovery is still taking its time.

 National real retail turnover (year-to)